SolarianClan/Solaria/README.md

 ---

-If you have any questions, please feel free to contact me at soren42@solarian.net.
+If you have any questions, please feel free to contact me at soren42@solarian.net or join our Discord at https://solarian.net/discord.